Mesabloo/coqide.kak/README.md

 - `coqide-move-to` tries to process Coq statements until the main cursor.
 - `coqide-hints` asks the daemon for hints for the current proof.
   These may not necessarily be meaningful or useful at all, but this command is provided just in case.
-- `coqide-goto-tip` moves the cursor
+- `coqide-goto-tip` moves the cursor to the tip.
+- `coqide-enable-gutter-symbols` enables the display of little symbols in the gutter to be more visual about errors/axioms.
+- `coqide-disable-gutter-symbols` disables the above-mentioned display of symbols in the gutter.

 Additional functionality:
 - This plugin will also automatically backtrack to the cursor when an insertion is detected before the end of the processed range.